 Commit to breakfast.
 It’s ridiculous to keep skipping breakfast when we all know better.
 Our plan requires that you drink a protein drink within one hour of feet on the floor.
 No excuses.
 It’s part of the deal and it’s not hard.
 Just do it.

 Plan for meals, no winging it.
-Make sure you have thought out how you are going to accomplish ‘5 protein shakes a day’ at the office, pick up the right tools if you need a protein powder container or a nifty lunch bag for nuts or fruit and make sure you have your healthy suppers planned in advance.
+Make sure you have thought out how you are going to accomplish ‘5 Inspire Meals a day’ at the office, pick up the right tools if you need a protein powder container or a nifty lunch bag for your Asian Saute and Cancun Chili and then make sure you have your healthy suppers planned in advance.
 Digging yourself out of a rut takes a plan but you also need to have enough respect for yourself to follow it.

 Recharge every night.
 Sleep is a critical part of this plan and getting ample rest is important to your well being.
 Go to bed early and if you need it, take a natural sleep aid such as our Goodnight sleep tabs to reset your pattern.

 At the end of 30 days, sit down and really think about how far you have come in this short time.
 Think about how you feel mentally, physically and spiritually.
 It is a good bet that instead of at the bottom of a deep hole, you will be on a clear and bright path that will lead you to better health and a stronger sense of self actualization.
 Your daily habits can be a host for misery or a platform for positive change.
 It is up to you!